ncoghlan/pulpdist/doc/webapp.rst

 4. Start (or restart) Apache

-5. Log in to the web application as one of the system administrators configured in Step 2.
+5. Log in to the PulpDist web application as one of the system administrators configured in Step 2.
 Click the "Site Admin" link, then use the Django admin UI to add a reference to the colocated Pulp server.
-The fields are as follows:
+The fields are as
+   follows:

    * Pulp site: name used in the user interface for this server
    * Hostname: fully qualified hostname for this server (will be checked by SSL)
    * Oauth key: the Pulp OAuth key configured in Step 1
-   * Oauth secret: the Pulp OAuth key configured in Step 2
+   * Oauth secret: the Pulp OAuth secret configured in Step 1

 6. Update ``/etc/pulp/admin/admin.conf`` to replace ``localhost.localdomain``
    with the fully qualified domain of the server